 1. Calculate the Optimal Planting Date

-Note that first and latest frost dates are merely estimates based on your growing zone's average.
+It should be noted that first and last frost dates are only estimates based on your growth zones.

 2. Temperature